Week 1 inactives: Who's in and who's out?

 4 p.m.
 ET games

-Impact: As Lil'Jordan Humphrey and Phillip Dorsett were both promoted from the practice squad, expect Jeudy to sit this one out.
+Impact: Lil'Jordan Humphrey and Phillip Dorsett were both promoted from the practice squad, so it's not a surprise that Jeudy sits this one out.

-Impact: This could go either way, but the Packers could well choose to go even more run-heavy, given all of the uncertainty in the WR room.
+Impact: Even with Doubs playing, the Packers could well choose to go even more run-heavy, given all of the uncertainty in the WR room.

 Christian Watson, WR, GB -- OUT